Optimus (ship)

 Optimus is a LNG bunkering ship which is owned by Eesti Gaas.
 The LNG vessel is operated by Eesti Gaas group business unit Elenger Marine.
 Optimus is the first LNG bunkering ship in the Baltic Sea.

 The ship was ordered by Elenger for bunkering services for Tallink newbuild LNG fueled ships Megastar and MyStar.
-The first bunkering for Optimus was in November 5 in 2021 when it was bunkering Tallink Megastar.
+The first bunkering for Optimus was on November 5, 2021, when it was bunkering Tallink Megastar.